gustavosb64/AutoTAD/README.md

 typedef struct str_example Str_example;
 ```

-### Typedefs
+### Typedefs and includes
 Typedefs written directly in _filename.h_ (other than those defined by structs) are also kept on further executions, along their comments.
 However, autotad will **not** write in _filename.h_ a typedef defined in _filename.c_.
+The same applies to _includes_ written in _filename.h_
 ```
 // This is in filename.h and it WILL be kept upon further executions typedef int elem;
 ```
-They are always written on the top of _filename.h_, before structs and functions.
+They are always written on the top of _filename.h_, before structs and functions. _Includes_ are written before typedefs.

 ### Private structures
 Writing *AUTOTAD_PRIVATE* in a comment in *filename.c* makes autotad ignore the next function or structure.
 For example, in _filename.c_: